 It’s very easy to get stuck on the start line when it comes to launching your first blog.
 I’d love you to just start and figure it out along the way.
-But there are a few rules to follow when it comes to the types of blogs that make money.
+But there are a few rules to follow when you want to make money from blogging and the types of blogs that make money.

 Now I’ve written about this before, and no doubt will again.
 It’s controversial subject to get right.
 There are two camps; in the first you can write about anything and in the second you have to write about a short list of topics.
 These camps are poles apart… and I’m stuck somewhere in the middle.